adamtwig/D4D/README.md

 * Visualizations of graphs showing overall movement between antennas
 * Distances between each antenna
 * Enumeration of specific patterns of movement by antenna for first five users
-* Enumerations aggregated by antenna for first five users
 * Home Locations by user for each month (SET3) all five home defs
-* Output well-formatted specific 1-mers to 10-mers for first 100 users
+* Output well-formatted specific 1-mers to 10-mers for first 80, 800, 8000 users

 ##### Current Work
 * Adam -- Enumerate a single user's abstract pattern of movements
-* Adam -- Output well-formatted abstract 1-mers to 10-mers for first 100 users
 * Adam -- Alter user home location for daily (365 out-values per user)
-* Adam/Michael -- Develop a high-level overview of Senegal with arrondisement boundaries using D3.js
+* Adam -- Develop an abstract graph in D3.js using movement patterns
-* Bishal -- Overall migration by taking the difference between home location result datasets (i.e. week2 - week 1 for number of users whose home is at each ant/arr)
+* Adam -- Clustering similar users/home locations by 2-mers, 3-mers, 4-mers, ...
-* Bishal -- Month by month migration by user
+* Bishal -- Heat map for aggregate migration between arrondisements by month
-* Bishal -- Day by day migration by user
+* Bishal -- Visualization for month by month migration by user
-* Matt -- Specific patterns summary statistics/histograms on first 100 users
+* Matt -- Aggregate patterns by each user (i.e. User 1, Pattern 1, count)
-* Matt -- Abstract patterns summary statistics/histograms on first 100 users
+* Matt -- How active is a user?
+(Generate summary statistics/histogram on 2-mer AA vs. AB)
+* Matt -- How well-travelled is a user?
+(Amount of unique 2-mers vs. 3-mers vs. 4-mers ...)
+* Michael -- Interactivity of Senegal with arrondisement boundaries using D3.js
+* Michael -- Plotting antennas in Senegal using D3.js
 * Morgan -- Generate voronoi diagram by antenna locations
+* Morgan -- Abstract out movement (i.e. I don't care where they moved to, just did they move?
+AA vs. AB) to address
+Time patterns (i.e. average time of movement by user by home location)
+* Morgan -- Does definition of home location matter? (statistically significant difference)
+* Morgan -- Does time of year matter? (statistically significant difference)

 ##### Implementation Issues
 * Dynamic programming approach to enumeration
 * Best data structure to hold specific/abstract patterns by user

 ##### Future Work
-* Enumerate all users' specific patterns of movements
+* Adam -- Enumerate all users' specific patterns of movements
-* Enumerate all users' abstract patterns of movements
+* Adam -- Enumerate all users' abstract patterns of movements
-* Generate a geographical and interactive data visualization using D3.js to understand aggregate user movement
+* Bishal -- Day by day migration by user
+* Matt -- Abstract patterns summary statistics/histograms on first 100 users

 ##### Potential Directions
 * Clustering users based on movement patterns and investigate their home location to infer any sociological and cultural phenomena